 (4) Where the warehouseman fails to give a notice required by this section, his lien shall be void on and from the expiration of the period of 3 months from the date of the deposit of the goods.

+[Section 6 amended by No. 42 of 2011 s.
+28.]

 7. Power to sell goods

 (1) In addition to other remedies provided by law for the enforcement of liens or for the recovery of warehouseman’s charges, a warehouseman may sell goods upon which he has a lien for charges which have become due, by public auction or if any other mode of sale is prescribed in the case of goods of a particular kind, he may sell goods of that kind in that mode.